Signaling and Employer Learning with Instruments: Model

 We present a model of employer learning in a perfectly competitive labor market.
 Our model extends FG's original formulation, which has become the standard model in the empirical employer learning literature, by allowing the returns to skill to vary with experience.

 Let worker $i$'s log-productivity with work experience $t\in\mathbb{T}:=\{0,1,2,\ldots, \infty\}$ be

-where $S$ is the years of schooling, $A$ is the ability that is unobserved (to both employers and researchers), and $\varepsilon$ is transient variation in productivity independent of all other variables.\footnote{In FG, there are also variables capturing information available to employers but not the researchers.
-An example of such a variable could be knowledge of a foreign language, which is typically mentioned in job applicants' r\'esum\'es and verified.
+where $S$ is the years of schooling, $A$ is the unobserved ability (to both employers and researchers), and $\varepsilon$ is transient variation in productivity independent of all other variables.\footnote{In FG, there are also variables capturing information available to employers but not the researchers.
+An example of such a variable could be knowledge of a foreign language, typically mentioned in job applicants' r\'esum\'es and verified.
 FG also allows for a correlate of ability available to researchers but not employers.
-These are necessary to derive how the partial correlation between earnings, ability proxy, and schooling change with experience.
+These are necessary to derive how the partial correlation between earnings, ability proxy, and schooling changes with experience.
 For notational convenience, we suppress these variables here.
-Our results go through unchanged if we allow for them, see Online Appendix \ref{section:IQ_new} for more.}
+Our results go through unchanged if we allow for them; see the Online Appendix \ref{section:IQ_new} for more.}

-In our setting, work experience affects productivity in two ways: through $H(t)$ and through $\lambda_t\in[0,\infty)$.
-The function $H(t)$ captures how log-productivity varies with work experience commonly across individuals.
-While we allow $H(t)$ to be a nonparametric function of $t$, we assume that it does not depend on either $S$ or $A$.\footnote{In our empirical application, we specify $H(t, X)$ so that the experience profile can vary flexibly with individual characteristics $X$ that include dummy variables for birth cohort and childhood municipality.} The parameters $\{\lambda_t: t\in \mathbb{T}\}$ capture the experience-specific effect of composite individual skills.
-Throughout the paper, we normalize the initial effect to be one, i.e., $\lambda_0=1$.
-When $\lambda_t$ is constant across $t$ such that $\lambda_t=1$, for all $t\in\mathbb{T}$, we say that the returns to skill are experience-invariant.
-When $\lambda_t$ varies with $t$, then the effect of the individual skill component $(\beta_{ws}S_{i}+A_{i}+\varepsilon_{it})$ and skill returns ($\lambda_{t}$) are assumed to be multiplicatively separable in (\ref{eq:chi}).
+Thus, in our setting, work experience affects productivity through $H(t)$ and $\lambda_t\in[0,\infty)$.
+Here, the function $H(t)$ captures how log-productivity commonly varies with work experience across individuals.
+While we allow $H(t)$ to be a nonparametric function of $t$, we assume that it does not depend on either $S$ or $A$.\footnote{In our empirical application, we specify $H(t, X)$ so that the experience profile can vary flexibly with individual characteristics $X$ that include dummy variables for birth cohort and childhood municipality.} The parameters $\{\lambda_t: t\in \mathbb{T}\}$ capture the experience-specific effect of composite individual skill $(\beta_{ws}S_{i}+A_{i}+\varepsilon_{it})$.\footnote{The composite skill $(\beta_{ws}S_{i}+A_{i}+\varepsilon_{it})$ and skill returns ($\lambda_{t}$) are assumed to be multiplicatively separable in (\ref{eq:chi}).
 Relaxing this assumption will in most cases require other functional form assumptions about the productivity effect of ability for the identification.
 We, however, can allow the productivity effect of schooling to be experience-varying, while the ability effect to be experience-invariant as a special case of the model.}